mangila/pokedex-java/docs/pokedex-database.md

 ## Writer Thread

-Single ScheduledExecutor with a Virtual Thread factory is polling from an internal queue for write operations.
+Pooled ScheduledExecutor with a Virtual Thread factory is polling from an internal queue for write operations.

-The executor is scheduled on a fixed delay and runs the operation on the same thread.
+The executor is scheduled on a fixed rate and creates a new thread for each operation from its pool.

 When Write operations are performed, it will try to acquire a file lock on the header region of the file.
+So that reading threads can still read the file.

+The file header lock is the - “global append mutex.”—that is used to prevent concurrent writes to the same file.

 ## .yakvs format